Pyomo/mpi-sppy/doc/src/drivers.rst

 and create dictionaries used to create hubs and spokes.
 The main shared utilities are

-* ``config.py`` that creates the global_config object and command line options.
+* ``config.py`` that creates a Pyomo Config object and command line options.
 * ``cfg_vanilla.py`` (was ``vanilla.py``) that creates dictionaries used for hub and spoke creation.
 These dictionaries are ultimately fed to ``sputils.spin_the_wheel``.

-The constructors for the vanilla spokes take arguments that vary slightly depending on the spoke, but all want the global configuration, followed by ``scenario_creator`` function, a ``scenario_denoument`` function (that can be ``None``), a list of scenario names as ``all_scenario_names``, and ``scenario_creator_kwargs``.
+The constructors for the vanilla spokes take arguments that vary slightly depending on the spoke, but all want a configuration object, followed by ``scenario_creator`` function, a ``scenario_denoument`` function (that can be ``None``), a list of scenario names as ``all_scenario_names``, and ``scenario_creator_kwargs``.
 Other arguments can be seen in the file ``mpisppy.utils.vanilla.py``